binxio/docker-unit-testing/README.md

 docker build -t privatebin/unit-testing .
 ```

-Nodejs has to be built from source on Alpine, since it doesn't ship with standard C++ libraries.
-Grab a cup of tea.

 ### Behind the scenes

 Since both unit test frameworks process the test cases linearly, both use only one CPU core.
-Nowadays most system have more then one, so the entrypoint script launces mocha in the background and phpunit in the foreground.
+Nowadays most system have more then one, so the entrypoint script launches mocha in the background and phpunit in the foreground.
 On systems with 2 or more CPUs they can therefore run in parallel.
-On a recently modern amd64 CPU phpunit should take about 14s to run and mocha around 15s, hence its output gets displayed after phpunit.
+On a recently modern amd64 CPU phpunit should take about 14s to run and mocha around 45s, hence its output gets displayed after phpunit.